 - Beaucerons and other early herding dogs may also have been incorporated

 Doberman’s have carried many names: “Thuringian pinschers”, “Dobermann’s Hunde”, Dobermann’s dogs, and “Soldatenhunds” (soldier dogs).
 Upon Dobermann’s death in 1894, the name Dobermann pinscher was given to the breed (later “pinscher” and the second “n” were dropped).
 These early protection dogs looked very different from the breed today.
 It would be Goswin Tischler and Otto Goeller, two German breeders, that would refine the breed.
-In 1890 the German Kennel Club approved the breeds description.
-Goeller was so enthusiastic about Dobermans that in 1899 he founded the National Dobermann Pincher Club.
+In 1890 the German Kennel Club approved the description of the breed.
+Goeller was so enthusiastic about Dobermans that in 1899 he founded the National Dobermann Pinscher Club.

 Quickly the breed spread throughout Europe, Russia, and America.
 Tragically, many Dobermans suffered during WWI, either lost in battle or to food shortages and the breed was almost lost in Germany.
-Breeders sold their dogs to the numerous enthusiast outside of Germany, including the US.
+Breeders sold their dogs to numerous enthusiasts outside of Germany, including the US.
 This served to save the lives of many dogs.
 This tragedy had a silver lining; Dobermans spread in the US.
-Personal protection dogs for sale in the US would rapidly find homes and owners eager to expand Doberman’s presence state side.
+Personal protection dogs for sale in the US would rapidly find homes and owners eager to expand Doberman’s presence stateside.

-At the turn of the century Americans were captivated by the diverse breeds of dog.
+At the turn of the century, Americans were captivated by the diverse breeds of dogs.
 Breeders and owners alike flocked to kennel clubs, picking their favorite breeds.
 Many saw the protection dog they chose as an extension of themselves.
-Dogs were carefully breed to maintain the look and behavior traits that set them apart.
+Dogs were carefully bred to maintain the look and behavior traits that set them apart.

 By 1921 The Doberman Pincher Club of America had been founded.
 In 1939, Sieger Ferry von Rauhfelsen (owned by Mrs. Hartley Dodge of Giralda Farms) became the first Doberman to win the Westminster Kennel Club Dog Show.
 This would prove to be the first in a long line of Doberman winners.
 During the following decades, The Westminster Kennel Club would time and again honor a Doberman as Best in Show.

-The mix of breeds that were used to create the Doberman have imparted them with a versatility few breeds posse.
-They can be found in almost every niche of modern day dogs, from diligent guard dogs, to foot-warming family pets.
-Breeders continue to maintain the breeds high standards, breeding dogs that carry forward the Doberman’s powerful appearance and sought after behavior.
-They also have turned their attention to making sure the Doberman breed remains healthy and long lived.
+The mix of breeds that were used to create the Doberman has imparted them with a versatility few breeds posse.
+They can be found in almost every niche of modern-day dogs, from diligent guard dogs to foot-warming family pets.
+Breeders continue to maintain the breed’s high standards, breeding dogs that carry forward the Doberman’s powerful appearance and sought-after behavior.
+They also have turned their attention to making sure the Doberman breed remains healthy and long-lived.
 New owners can be confident when dealing with experienced breeders that their protection dog carries forward the best in the Doberman line.